Clever questions to ask when choosing an estate agent to sell your home

 You will of course also expect them to say they advertise with Rightmove and Zoopla – knowing full well most people find properties online, not by trudging up and down high streets looking at agents’ window displays.

-i) Which portal will my home be advertised on and when?
+Which portal will my home be advertised on and when?

-v) If you’re planning on going on holiday while you’re property is on the market it’s important to be aware of new rules surrounding a practice known as portal juggling.
+It’s important to be aware of new rules surrounding a practice known as portal juggling.
 This is when agents re-list homes that have been on the market for a while to make them look new and bump them up the search rankings.
 Rules are now in place which prevent a property from being relisted within 14 weeks of its original posting.
 If you were planning on taking your property down while on holiday or over Christmas holidays, for example, you’ll need to bear this in mind.

 4. What type of contract do you use?